How to Start Up a Small Café

 Key Takeaways

-- You need to look into insurance, including buildings contents insurance, business interruptions insurance and employers' liability insurance.
+● You need to look into insurance, including buildings, contents insurance, business interruption insurance and employers' liability insurance.

 While considering stock costs, you should also consider staffing costs and other business costs.
 This will also allow you to create your menu prices.
 You should be mindful of your business costs from the outset; otherwise, you could run into cashflow issues or losses.